raulsiles/draft-westerbaan-cfrg-hpke-xyber768d00/draft-westerbaan-cfrg-hpke-xyber768d00.md

 --- back

+# Acknowledgements

+The authors would like to thank
+P. Kampanakis,
+I. Liusvaara,
+T. Wiggers, and
+S. Farrell
+for their input.

 # Change log

 > **RFC Editor's Note:** Please remove this section prior to publication of a
 > final version of this document.

+## Since draft-westerbaan-cfrg-hpke-xyber768d00-00

+- Add acknowledgements.

 # Test Vectors